RsyncProject/rsync/support/rrsync.1.md

 # OPTION SUMMARY

 ```
 -ro        Allow only reading from the DIR.
-Implies -no-del.
+Implies -no-del and -no-lock.
 -wo        Allow only writing to the DIR.
+-munge     Enable rsync's --munge-links on the server side.
 -no-del    Disable rsync's --delete* and --remove* options.
--munge     Enable rsync's --munge-links on the server side.
+-no-lock   Avoid the single-run (per-user) lock check.
 -help, -h  Output this help message and exit.
 ```